Your Conversion Rate Optimization Guide for Better Results

 What Is the Conversion Rate?

-The conversion rate represents the number of users who converted on your website versus the total number of users who visited your website.
+The conversion rate represents the number of users who converted to your website versus the total number of users who visited your website.
 For example, if you had 1,000 visitors on your website and 10 of them converted, your CR would be 1%.

 SIDENOTE.
 A conversion can mean anything from completing a purchase or subscribing to a newsletter to downloading an eBook or watching a video.